Romeo-ResponsibleConstruction/OCR/readme.md

 To estimate $\lambda_1, \lambda_2, \lambda_3$, we performed maximum likelihood estimation on manually labelled outputs of the OCR model, according to the following steps
 1. If it is a legitimate field value, then note the true field name, `trueFieldName`.
 Omit any punctuation, like the colon in "Field Name:", since the formatting may be inconsistent.
-2. If it is not, leave the true field name blank.
+2. If it is not, leave `trueFieldName` blank.
-3. If there are multiple field values corresponding to multiple field names, arbitrarily pick one.
+3. If there are `fieldValue` contains multiple field values corresponding to multiple legitimate field names, arbitrarily pick one.
-4. If one field value is broken up across multiple identified field names, arbitrarily pick one identified field name.
+4. If one field value is broken up across multiple identified `fieldValue`s, pick the `fieldValue` with the closest `fieldName` match to the true field name.
 Leave the rest blank.

 This allows us to compute $\text{Pr(observed tokens | actual tokens = w)}$ , by computing the $I_w, D_w, R_w$ values for the `(observed tokens, w)` pairs.